Health Equity & Leadership Journal Club

 Health Equity and Leadership Journal Club

-Offered by the Center of Excellence for Diversity in Medical Education (COEDME)
+Offered by the Office of Diversity in Medical Education (ODME)

 In light of recent limitations to on-campus housing and educational programs at Stanford, the Leadership in